Say "Hai" to Japan - get your Japan Rail Pass today! 🌸 Take a look

 Planning a trip to the Dutch capital and need more information on how to travel by train from London to Amsterdam?
 Start your journey with us!

-On average, the journey time by train between London and Amsterdam is 4 hours, 52 minutes, but it can take just 3 hours, 55 minutes on the fastest services.
-On this route, you’ll be travelling directly with Eurostar, so you don’t need to worry about changing along the way.
+On average, the journey time by train between London and Amsterdam is 5 hours and 28 minutes, but it can take just 3 hours and 59 minutes on the fastest services.
+On this route, you can travel directly with Eurostar, so you don’t need to worry about changing along the way.

-As soon as you’ve stepped on the train at London St Pancras station, you can start to enjoy the free WiFi, comfortable seating, power outlets and snacks from the Eurostar Café (Eurostar’s onboard bar buffet).
-If you enjoy traveling in style, why not upgrade to a First Class experience in Business Premier?
+As soon as your train leaves London St Pancras station, you can start to enjoy the free WiFi, comfortable seating, power outlets and snacks from the Eurostar Café (Eurostar’s onboard bar buffet).
+If you enjoy traveling in style, why not upgrade to a First Class experience in Premier?
 You’ll receive a complimentary meal served at your seat.

 Before you know it, your train will arrive at Amsterdam Centraal station, in the heart of the city.
 Once you’ve stepped off the train, you can begin your Amsterdam adventure!
 There are so many things to see and do it can be difficult to know where to begin.
-For inspiration, check out our guide to the 9 best things to do in Amsterdam, including a trip to Anne Frank’s House and the Van Gogh Museum.
+For inspiration, check out our guide to the best things to do in Amsterdam.
 If you're visiting in winter, you could check out the Amsterdam Light Festival.
-You can even wander round some of the filming locations used in Ted Lasso on your visit to Amsterdam!
-Struggling to choose a hotel?
-We've got you covered there too, with our guide to Amsterdam's best hotels.

 Keen to book?
 Start your search for cheap train tickets from London to Amsterdam in our Journey Planner at the top of the page.
-If you’d like to read more information first, keep reading for FAQs, money-saving tips and train times.
+If you’d like to read more information first, keep reading for:

 London to Amsterdam by train